vvzhukov/vvzhukov.github.io/_posts/2026-03-03-Agent-Orchestration.md

 | Dagster   | Data assets      | Data platform / analytics engineers |
 | Metaflow  | Step-based ML flows | Data scientists |

+That would be partially clear from their own definitions:
+> Airflow is a platform created by the community to programmatically author, schedule and monitor workflows.
+> Prefect: Orchestrate workflows.
+Build AI applications.
+Open-source foundations, production-ready platforms.
+> Dagster: Data orchestrator for the whole development lifecycle, with integrated lineage and observability, a declarative programming model, and best-in-class testability.
+> Metaflow: A framework for real-life ML, AI, and data science.
 This difference explains most of the friction teams experience.

 ---

 ## Apache Airflow

 Airflow is the OG enterprise orchestrator.
 It’s mature.
 It’s stable.
 It’s everywhere.
 If your company has production ETL pipelines, Airflow is probably running somewhere.

 ### Strengths